 UNESCO heritage in Luxembourg: history, art, traditions and nature

 Are you a fan of UNESCO tourism?
 In Luxembourg, you'll find impressive architecture, inspirational photography, unique dances, as well as traditions, music and nature.
-With the recent recognition of three new heritages at the end of 2023, the country now has nine certified treasures covering a wide range of fields: World Heritage, Intangible Heritage, Memory of the World, Biosphere Reserves and Global Geoparks.
+With the recent recognition of one new heritage at the end of 2024, the country now has ten certified treasures covering a wide range of fields: World Heritage, Intangible Heritage, Memory of the World, Biosphere Reserves and Global Geoparks.

 World heritage - Luxembourg City, old quarters and fortifications